Your Space for Anaesthetics Learning

 • Are you frustrated that your cardiac views aren’t telling you what you need to know?

 • Do work pressures mean you haven’t had the time to develop a systematic scanning or procedural technique?

-• Would having an expert on your shoulder provide reassurance that you’re on the right track?
+• Would having an expert on your shoulder provide reassurance that you’re on the right track in your anaesthetics journey?